 If you would like more in-depth personal support, advice or help, you can book a 1:1 supervision or meeting with a member of the library team, using our Online Booking Form: https://cambridge.eu.qualtrics.com/jfe/form/SV_7P4tkKoXb2Rj4tn

 Asynchronous online training via LibGuides

 Content: This online self-paced module will introduce techniques for planning your searches, places for information, and techniques you can use to find the most relevant results.

 Delivery: Online self-guided training via the Engineering Library website: https://libguides.cam.ac.uk/engineering/literature-search

 During Michaelmas, the Service has organised a range of careers information events and there will be evening presentations from approximately 160 organisations.
 Students should register with the Service.
 The careers information email service, CLICK, enables students to receive a weekly diary of events plus specific information on various employment/further study options.
 An email vacancy list for engineers can be accessed via CLICK.

 Please read the detailed information on the Part IIB modules.

-All IIB coursework is marked anonymously, and each student is given an individual coursework candidate number (CCN).
+Each student is given an individual coursework candidate number (CCN).
 It is your responsibility to enter your CCN onto the coversheet of anonymous coursework.
 Submissions on Moodle will preserve your anonymity where required.
 You will be able to access this number on COMET when it becomes available (hopefully week 2).

 Please ensure that your name does not appear anywhere on the coursework.

 Each student must undertake a major individual design, research and/or computer project at a high technological level on a topic of practical relevance.
 A member of CUED staff will act as your project supervisor.
-Work on the project proceeds over the whole of the year and 3/7 of the credit at Part IIB is associated with the project and 4/7 with the module examinations or assessed coursework.
+Your project is a very important part of the final year and is expected to take up roughly half your working time throughout the whole of that year.

 You must read the Department's information about plagiarism, cooperation & cheating.